Cherokee County Georgia assistance programs.

-MUST Cherokee is a local organization that is committed to providing services and assistance to individuals and families who are facing an emergency and will also help them get back on their feet over the long term.
+MUST Cherokee is a local organization that is committed to providing services and assistance to individuals or families who are facing an emergency.
+The agency will also help them get back on their feet over the long term.
 They have several ways for people to get help with paying their bills.

 - Christmas Toyshop – About 3,000 children are provided free toys.
 These kids would otherwise not have gifts to open on the holidays.